oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This specification defines two primary data formats:

-1. SD-JWT is a composite structure enabling selective disclosure of its contents.
+1. SD-JWT is a composite structure, consisting of a JWS plus optional disclosures, enabling selective disclosure of portions of the JWS payload.
 It comprises the following:
   - A format for enabling selective disclosure in nested JSON data structures, supporting selectively disclosable object properties (name/value pairs) and array elements
   - A format for encoding the selectively disclosable data items